grycap/oscar/docs/minio-bucket-replication.md

 ## MinIO setup

-In order to use the replication service it is necessary to setup manually both the requirements and the replication, either by command line or via the minIO console.
-We created a test environment with replication via command line as it follows.
+To use the replication service it is necessary to set up manually both the requirements and the replication, either by command line or via the MinIO console.
+We created a test environment with replication via the command line as follows.

-First, we define our on minIO instances (`originminio` and `remoteminio`) on the minio client.
+First, we define our minIO instances (`originminio` and `remoteminio`) on the minio client.

 ```bash!
 mc alias set originminio https://localminio minioadminuser minioadminpassword